RichardStyles/ExtJSCKEditor/Readme.md

 ## Versions

 1.1

-Updated Class name to Ext.ckeditor.CKEditor to unify the case used across the package.
+* Updated Class name to Ext.ckeditor.CKEditor to unify the case used across the package.
+* Added warning message to console if ckeditor.js not loaded first.

 1.0.*

-Intial version
+* Intial version

 ## Notes
 Some files seem to get missed from Sencha Cmd when copying the resources/ckeditor to a build directory.
 If you have errors such as unable to find resources/ckeditor/icons.png? copy the resources/ckeditor folder accross.
 Unless anyone can point out the bit of app.json I missed to force this.